 Are dizziness and vertigo symptoms of menopause?
 Many women in menopause struggle with a variety of symptoms and it's sometimes difficult to determine what is caused by menopause and what may be caused by something else.
 So in this article were going to take a look at dizziness and vertigo and when they may be associated with menopause and when they may not be so you can differentiate what's causing the issues and address the underlying cause so you can feel better.

 Table of Contents

-Dizziness is a common health complaint among aging women.
+To answer the question are dizziness and vertigo symptoms of menopause is important to understand just how common dizziness is menopausal women.
+Dizziness is a common health complaint among menopausal women.
 According to statistics, as many as 25 percent of menopausal women report dizziness.
 Notably, the symptom occurs because of several factors, including:

-Besides dizzying spells and vertigo attacks, you must also look at the additional symptoms you experience during your episodes.
-This will help you give your Upper Cervical Chiropractic physician a clearer picture when you schedule a consultation.
+Besides dizzy spells and vertigo attacks, you must also look at the additional symptoms you experience during your episodes.
 Some of the usual symptoms that menopausal patients report are as follows:

 Menopause isn’t the only reason for dizziness and vertigo in women.
 That’s because these two widely-occurring symptoms can also indicate other health problems such as the following: